Sacredify/4004-SeleniumBlackjack/README.md

   4. And probably some other stuff.
   5. The cucumber tests cover basic AI functionality and whatnot.
   6. The selenium tests will try to run through an actual game.
   7. I'm not spending 100% more time making it 'truly testable' by allowing custom input - thats not the point of this assignment.
+  8. Please note there may be timing issues with the tests - they worked for me but selenium is like that.
+Try re-running them.
+Who knows?